 F&N prepares its financial statements in accordance with the Singapore Financial Reporting Standards ("SFRS") prescribed by the Accounting Standards Council.
-The Board provides shareholders with quarterly and annual financial reports, and releases its quarterly and full-year financial results through announcements to the SGX-ST and, where appropriate, press releases and presentation packs.
+The Board is responsible for presenting a balanced and understandable assessment of the Group's performance, position and prospects and the Board provides shareholders with quarterly and annual financial reports.
+The Board releases its quarterly and full-year financial results through announcements to the SGX-ST and, where appropriate, press releases and presentation packs.
 In communicating and disseminating its results, the Board aims to present a balanced and clear assessment of the Company's performance, position and prospects.

-Management provides the Board Exco with management accounts at every meeting of this Board Committee.
+In order to enable the Board to obtain adequate and timely information, management provides the Board Exco with management accounts at every meeting of this Board Committee.
+Minutes of all such Board Committee meetings are circulated to the Board.
 This is in addition to such other information as the Board may require from time to time to make a balanced and informed assessment of the Company's performance, position and prospects.